-The study area associated with the Long Range Waterfront Plan extends from the Juneau Douglas Bridge found at the north end of the Study Area south along Gastineau Channel to the Little Rock Dump (see Figure I).
+The study area associated with the Long Range Waterfront Plan extends from the Juneau Douglas Bridge found at the north end of the Study Area south along Gastineau Channel to the Little Rock Dump (see Figure 1).
 It includes portions of Downtown and the South Franklin Street Corridor as well as the AJ Mine Tailings areas commonly referred to the AJ Rock Dump and Little Rock Dump.
 Primary landmarks and features found in the study area include:

-- The Juneau-Douglas Bridge, the principal access point for residents and visitors to Douglas Island; - Gold Creek and the related Gold Creek Protection Zone: - the property's primary owner the Alaska Mental Health Trust; - Regional U.S. Coast Guard and NOAA bases of operation; - Cultural facilities, including The State Museum and Centennial Hall; - Areas of government, including the State Capitol Building and City Hall; - the City Cruise Terminal) as well as the privately held South Franklin Street Dock; - Predominantly tourism related commercial establishments along South Franklin Street; - The Goldbelt Tram facility; - Taku Oil. and Delta Western: - The CBJ's Waste Water Treatment Plant; and,
+- Gold Creek and the related Gold Creek Protection Zone; - the property's primary owner the Alaska Mental Health Trust; - Regional U.S. Coast Guard and NOAA bases of operation; - Cultural facilities, including The State Museum and Centennial Hall; - Areas of government, including the State Capitol Building and City Hall; - the City Cruise Terminal) as well as the privately held South Franklin Street Dock; - Predominantly tourism related commercial establishments along South Franklin Street; - The Goldbelt Tram facility; - Taku Oil, and Delta Western: - The CBJ's Waste Water Treatment Plant; and, - The Little Rock Dump, a vacant and closed parcel previously used as a sludge landfill site.